BruceEckel/BruceEckel-hugo/README.md

-# Blog-hugo
+# BruceEckel.com Blog

-Hugo sources for the blog BruceEckel.com
+Using Hugo-Octopress, deployed with Netlify.

 To create a new post:

 ```
-hugo new content/post/<title>.md
+hugo new post/<title>.md
 ```

 Once you're finished editing, deploy with: